 A few stray papers and whatnot can be found on my academia.edu page here.

-I teach about half my courses on East Asian religions and the other half on “theory” (including courses on theories and methods in religious studies, francophone cultural theory, cognitive science of religion, Max Weber, Critical theory, the dialectical tradition culminating in the Frankfurt School, and new materialism/realism).
+I teach about half my courses on East Asian religions/philosophy and the other half on “theory” (including courses on theories and methods in religious studies, francophone cultural theory, Nietzsche, Max Weber, Critical theory, the dialectical tradition culminating in the Frankfurt School, and new materialism/realism).
 I’ve also begun teaching more recently about the history of magic.